andybalholm/redwood/README.md

-rules matched (and how many times), the score for each category, the list of categories that caused the page to be blocked (if it was), the page title (if `log-title` is enabled), and a list of the categories that were ignored even though they had higher scores than the one that determined the action.
+rules matched (and how many times), the score for each category, the list of categories that caused the page to be blocked (if it was), the page title (if `log-title` is enabled), a list of the categories that were ignored even though they had higher scores than the one that determined the action, and the User-Agent header (if `log-user-agent` is enabled).
 The content length is meaningful only if a phrase scan was performed.
 The page title is available only if a phrase scan was performed and `log-title` was enabled in the configuration (logging the page title